niemtec/mind-graph/atoms/ie.md

 # ie
 Latin phrase *id est* meaning “in other words”.
 Sometimes translated as “in essence”.
-Sometimes confused with [[eg]].
+Sometimes confused with e.g.